-- a) they are presented in a manner that states or implies generalizability; - b) changes were made in the patient's care for the sake of reportability; or - c) the patient's records were examined for reasons not directly related to patient care or quality assurance.
+- d) they are presented in a manner that states or implies generalizability; - e) changes were made in the patient's care for the sake of reportability; or f) the patient's records were examined for reasons not directly related to patient care or quality assurance.

 If any of these above circumstances apply, investigators are advised to contact the IRB Office for consultation on a case-by-case basis.
-Regardless of whether a case report does or does not qualify as a report of research, investigators must at all times be sensitive to protecting the privacy and confidentiality of the subject of the reports.
+Regardless of whether a case report does or does not qualify as a report of research, investigators must always be sensitive to protecting the privacy and confidentiality of the subject of the reports.

-(7) Determination about whether an activity qualifies as human research

-In most cases, investigators readily understand the definition of human subject research and abide by the provisions of the Policy & Procedures when it is appropriate.
+8. Determination about whether an activity qualifies as human research In most cases, investigators readily understand the definition of human subject research and abide by the provisions of the Policy & Procedures when it is appropriate.